-Enabling a hardware TOTP token (console) - AWS Identity and Access Management
+Assign a hardware TOTP token in the AWS Management Console - AWS Identity and Access Management

-Enabling a hardware TOTP token (console)
+Assign a hardware TOTP token in the AWS Management Console

 A hardware TOTP token generates a six-digit numeric code based upon a time-based one-time password (TOTP) algorithm.
 The user must type a valid code from the device when prompted during the sign-in process.
 Each MFA device assigned to a user must be unique; a user cannot type a code from another user's device to be authenticated.
+MFA devices cannot be shared across accounts or users.

 You can enable a hardware TOTP token for an IAM user from the AWS Management Console, the command line, or the IAM API.
-To enable an MFA device for your AWS account root user, see Enable a hardware TOTP token for the AWS account root user (console).
+To enable an MFA device for your AWS account root user, see Enable a hardware TOTP token for the root user (console).

 You can register up to eight MFA devices of any combination of the currently supported MFA types with your AWS account root user and IAM users.
 With multiple MFA devices, you only need one MFA device to sign in to the AWS Management Console or create a session through the AWS CLI as that user.